pyscaffold/pyscaffold/docs/migration.rst

    In most cases you will not need to make changes to the new ``setup.py`` file provided by PyScaffold.
    The only exceptions are if your project uses compiled resources, e.g. Cython.

+..
+TODO check if this is the intended behaviour of setuptools-scm

+#.
+If you have any pre-existing `git tag`_ in your repository history, you will
+   need to ensure that the latest one in your current branch resembles a :pep:`version identifier <440>` (e.g. `v0.42b`).
+   This is required because PyScaffold will configure :pypi:`setuptools-scm` to automatically derive your project version from your repository tags.

+   You can check your tag history with ``git tag`` or ``git log --oneline``.

+   Also note that :pypi:`setuptools-scm` can fail to validate the project's version if two tags exist for the same commit and one of them does not correspond to a :pep:`version identifier <440>`.

+   Please check our :ref:`version-faq` for more information.

 #.
 In order to check that everything works, run ``pip install .`` and ``tox -e build``
    (or ``python -m build --wheel`` after installing ``build``).
    If those two commands don't work, check ``pyproject.toml``, ``setup.cfg``, ``setup.py`` as well as your package under ``src`` again.